uboslinux/ubos-docs/source/developers/ubos-backup.rst

 Note that the filename in the ZIP file comes from the ``retentionbucket`` field in the UBOS manifest, not from the name field or the name of the application.
-That way, the names of files and directories can be easily changed without impacting backups.
+That way, the names of files and directories can be easily changed from one version of the installable to the next without impacting backups.

 MySQL database content
 ^^^^^^^^^^^^^^^^^^^^^^